-- In the event of a breakdown involving a rental vehicle, the driver must follow the procedures provided by the rental company.
+- In the event of a breakdown involving a car-share vehicle or rental vehicle, the driver must follow the procedures provided by the car-share provider or rental company.

 - In the event of an accident involving a University vehicle, the driver (if able to do so) must follow the following motor vehicle accident procedures (details are provided in each vehicle):

 - notify the Police if anyone is injured

 - obtain the name, vehicle registration, insurance details and make of any other vehicle involved

 - record details of what occurred including a plan of the accident site